LOTLOUISCHOITSLAB/LOTLOUISCHOITSLAB/README.md

 - 😄 Pronouns: He/Him
 - 🏫 I'm a M.S student studying Computational Transportation Science at UIUC.
-- 🔭 I’m currently doing research on Trajectory Prediction Algorithms for Autonomous Vehicles.
+- 🔭 I’m currently doing research on Trajectory and Maneuver Prediction Algorithms for Autonomous Vehicles.
 - 👯 I’m looking to collaborate in projects in Artificial Intelligence for Transportation.
 - 🚍 I'm the RSO President of [ITE@UIUC](https://ite.cee.illinois.edu/) from August 2022 to May 2024.
 - 📫 Contact me on [LinkedIn](https://www.linkedin.com/in/louis-sungwoo-cho/).